Eficetti/taigaREST_models/README.md

 ```
 import 'MyCustomFields.dart'

-// Here is the old code where you receive the payload data from Taiga
+// Here is the other part of the code where you receive the payload data from Taiga

 // And here is where you map your custom fields
 MyCustomFields.fromJson(jsonEncode(youPayload.data.customValues))